Best Home Theater Upgrades (2025): Audio, Lighting & Smart Control

 How important is an AVR in 2025?

 An AVR remains the most flexible way to manage many sources, future video formats, and real speaker power.
-Soundbars are simpler but less expandable.
+Soundbars are simpler and tidier, but they are less expandable if you plan to add more speakers or upgrade displays over time.

 Should I upgrade cables?

-Use certified Ultra High Speed HDMI for 4K120 or 8K sources.
-Avoid overly long passive runs.
+Use certified Ultra High Speed HDMI for 4K120 or 8K sources and keep runs as short as practical.
+Avoid overly long passive cables and unverified no-name brands for your main signal chain.
 Check specs at the HDMI Forum.

 Can I automate lights to match movies?

 Yes.
-The Philips Hue Sync Box with Gradient Lightstrip provides reliable HDMI based sync.
+The Philips Hue Sync Box with Gradient Lightstrip provides reliable HDMI-based sync.
+Once set up, you can roll everything into a single movie scene that turns on the TV, switches the AVR input, dims lamps, and activates bias lighting in one command.
 See setup resources at Philips Hue Support.